-The language proficiency requirement may be met in two different ways:
+The additional language proficiency requirement may be met by examination or by coursework.

+1. By examination

-1. By examination: A list of faculty in the School of Anthropology, BARA, and ASM competent and willing to examine students is provided in Appendix C, representing the "Foreign Language Examination Committee."
-When the student requests an examination in any of the languages listed in Appendix C, the DGS will assign the student to an examiner in the appropriate language.
-A student who wishes to be examined in languages for which there are no approved in-house examiners must find an examiner and have that person approved by the DGS.
+A list of faculty in the School of Anthropology, BARA, and ASM competent and willing to examine students is provided in Appendix C, representing the "Additional Language Examination Committee."
+If the student wishes to be examined in any of the languages listed in Appendix C, they may contact the listed examiner directly or request assistance from the DGS in making that connection.
+A student who wishes to be examined in languages for which there are no approved inhouse examiners must find an examiner and have that person approved by the DGS.
 The examiner cannot be a relative or a member of the student's doctoral committee.
-Students must arrange the time and place of the exam with the examiner, and tell the examiner which examination format has been selected.
+In all cases, students must arrange the time and place of the exam with the examiner, and tell the examiner which examination format has been selected.
 The student, not the examiner, selects whether the examination will be in written or oral format.